A Great Place to Live, Work and Play

-Recycling can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, energy usage, air pollution and water pollution.
+Recycling and composting can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, energy usage, air pollution and water pollution.

 The Environmental Protection Agency estimates that 75% of the American waste stream is recyclable, but we only recycle about 30% of it.
 The average American generates over 4 pounds of trash every day, about 1.5 tons of solid waste per year.
 Reducing, reusing and recycling can help to make more efficient use of resources.

-Les' Sanitary Service/Coos Bay Sanitary provide solid waste collection (i.e. trash pick-up) and recycling services in Coos Bay.
-Curbside recycling bins are provided with garbage service, and drop-off recycling is accepted free of charge at the waste transfer station at 1260 S 1st St.
+Les' Sanitary Service and Coos Bay Sanitary provide solid waste collection (i.e. trash pick-up) and recycling services in Coos Bay.
+Curbside recycling bins are provided with garbage service, and drop-off recycling is accepted at the waste transfer station at 1260 S 1st St. for a small fee.